How to Prevent Pests in Your Kitchen Pantry

 Keep Your Pantries Clean

 If you’re like most homeowners, you leave your custom pantries closed unless you’re using them, right?
 In the meantime, critters can get in there, reproduce, and cause quite a significant problem.
-At least every few months, you want to open your pantries wide, take out everything in there, and clean the shelves from top to bottom.

 You’re always very cautious about which foods go in the pantry, but perhaps your spouse or kids aren’t.
 They leave open containers without clips, which is just inviting bugs to come in and invade your kitchen.